About

 David Gilmore, guest guitarist

 David Gilmore has worked with Wayne Shorter, Dave Douglas, Muhal Richard Abrams, Sam Rivers, Steve Coleman, Cassandra Wilson, Don Byron, Uri Caine, Randy Brecker, David Sanborn, Ron Blake, Carolyn Leonhart and Christian McBride, among many others.
-In addition to his significance presence on the international touring scene, Gilmore has also appeared on over 50 recordings, including two of his own as leader.
+In addition to his significant presence on the international touring scene, Gilmore has also appeared on over 50 recordings, including two of his own as leader.
 His first CD, Ritualism (2001) received international critical praise and was nominated for the 2001 Debut CD of the Year by the Jazz Journalists Association.

 Born in Cambridge, Massachusetts, Gilmore studied piano, drums and percussion, taking up guitar studies at fifteen with John Baboian and Randy Roos.
 He left Boston for further studies at New York University where his teachers included sax titan Joe Lovano and pianist Jim McNeely.
 Following graduation, he worked with a variety of artists, including members of the Mbase Collective, Ronald Shannon Jackson, Trilok Gurtu, Graham Haynes, Robin Eubanks, and Lonnie Plaxico.
 He also joined the popular jazz/fusion group Lost Tribe, co-producing their first two recordings for Windham Hill.